-Rosylin Weston//on-going conqueror of metastatic invasive ductal carcinoma//wife and mother//philanthropist//voice over talent//former spokesperson for GSP airport//owner of RA Weston Communications//trusted friend // left us August 16, 2022
+Rosylin Weston//Left us too soon…August 15th, 2022//Fought metastatic invasive ductal carcinoma//wife and mother//philanthropist//voice over talent//former spokesperson for GSP airport//owner of RA Weston Communications//trusted friend // left us August 16, 2022

 “For me this process has been a series of miracles.”